 Sampling and testing of imported products are regulated by the Cabinet of Ministers Decree #833 adopted on June 14, 2002.
-The Decree defines "uniform allotment of the product" and establishes sample sizes and sampling time.
-The uniform allotment of product is defined as any quantity of the product of the same kind, name, production date, processing method, produced by the same shift with the same technological regime.
+The Decree defines "uniform allotment of the product" and establishes sample sizes and sampling times.
+The uniform allotment of product is defined as any quantity of the product of the same kind, name, production date, processing method, produced by the same shift and with the same technological regime.

-For fish uniform allotment may be comprised of up to 5 consecutive production dates with sample size of 5-6 kilograms, but no less than 5 fishes if weight of 1 fish exceeds 3 kilograms.
-For canned food products one allotment is limited to 1 date and 1 production shift of 1 producer.
-For milk and dairy product allotment is limited to 1 sort, 1 producer, 1 technological cycle and 1 production date.
-Uniform allotment for feeds is limited to 1 load, but no more than 100 tons.
-Allotments of any product must not exceed 1 railway car, 1 truck or 1 tanker or tank.
+For fish uniform allotment may be comprised of up to five consecutive production dates with sample size of 5-6 kilograms, but no less than five fish if weight of one fish exceeds three kilograms.
+For canned food products one allotment is limited to one date and one production shift of one producer.
+For milk and dairy product allotment is limited to one sort, one producer, one technological cycle, and one production date.
+Uniform allotment for feeds is limited to one load, but no more than 100 tons.
+Allotments of any product must not exceed one railway car, one truck, or one tanker or tank.
 Each allotment must be accompanied by the certificate that insures safety and quality of the product.

-Given total sampling and testing of imported products in Ukraine, sampling (especially of expensive products such as caviar, fish or chilled meat) as well as testing fees may pose a significant burden on the importer.
+Given total sampling and testing of imported products in Ukraine, sampling (especially of expensive products such as caviar, fish, or chilled meat) as well as testing fees may pose a significant burden on the importer.
 In many cases the U.S. exporter may receive a request from the importer to put as few "uniform allotments" in the container as possible.
-FAS/Kyiv is aware of cases when as many as 19 uniform allotments were discovered in one 25 ton refrigerated container by Ukrainian Veterinary Service.
-Testing fees and product loss due to sampling completely consumed the anticipated profits for that particular shipment.
+FAS/Kyiv is aware of cases when as many as 19 uniform allotments were discovered in one 25-ton refrigerated container by Ukrainian Veterinary and Phytosanitary Service.

 The potential importer should be prepared for inevitable losses associated with testing of product.

-All imported commodities undergo testing at destination point, although in ports only random testing is performed.
+All imported commodities undergo testing at the point of destination, although at the port random testing can be required and usually is since it's an excuse for Ukrainian Veterinary and Phytosanitary Service officials to gain additional revenue.
 The testing period may vary from four days for certain meat products to 15 days for canned products.
-To get more information about particular product testing time and sampling, the importer is advised to contact FAS/Kyiv office, since the list is quite extensive.
+To obtain more information about particular product testing times and sampling, the importer is advised to contact the FAS/Kyiv office, since the list is quite extensive.
+There is draft legislation envisaging risk-based testing practices, but when the authorities will implement these is unclear.